LargeFishPKU/paper_records/README.md

 # paper_records
-for this repository, just focus on issues for recording detection related papers
+for this repository, just focus on issues for recording object detection related papers in computer vision

 all the paper records are writen in issues. please click here :https://github.com/yankun-pku/paper_records/issues